invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

   tracks the type of the model, its provenance, and where it can be found on disk.

-* _ModelLoadServiceBase_ Responsible for loading a model from disk into RAM and VRAM and getting it ready for inference.

-* _DownloadQueueServiceBase_ A multithreaded downloader responsible
-  for downloading models from a remote source to disk.
-The download queue has special methods for downloading repo_id folders from Hugging Face, as well as discriminating among model versions in Civitai, but can be used for arbitrary content.

 * _ModelInstallServiceBase_ A service for installing models to disk.
 It uses `DownloadQueueServiceBase` to download models and their metadata, and `ModelRecordServiceBase` to store that information.
 It is also responsible for managing the InvokeAI `models` directory and its contents.

+* _DownloadQueueServiceBase_ (**CURRENTLY UNDER DEVELOPMENT - NOT IMPLEMENTED**)
+  A multithreaded downloader responsible for downloading models from a remote source to disk.
+The download queue has special methods for downloading repo_id folders from Hugging Face, as well as discriminating among model versions in Civitai, but can be used for arbitrary content.

+  * _ModelLoadServiceBase_ (**CURRENTLY UNDER DEVELOPMENT - NOT IMPLEMENTED**)
+  Responsible for loading a model from disk into RAM and VRAM and getting it ready for inference.

 ## Location of the Code

 All four of these services can be found in `invokeai/app/services` in the following directories:

 * `invokeai/app/services/model_records/`
-* `invokeai/app/services/downloads/`
-* `invokeai/app/services/model_loader/`
 * `invokeai/app/services/model_install/`

-With the exception of the install service, each of these is a thin shell around a corresponding implementation located in `invokeai/backend/model_manager`.
-The main difference between the modules found in app services and those in the backend folder is that the former add support for event reporting and are more tied to the needs of the InvokeAI API.
+* `invokeai/app/services/model_loader/` (**under development**)
+* `invokeai/app/services/downloads/`(**under development**)

-Code related to the FastAPI web API can be found in `invokeai/app/api/routers/models.py`.
+Code related to the FastAPI web API can be found in `invokeai/app/api/routers/model_records.py`.

 ***